-Women@Work, the project to enhance and strengthen women’s talents 15 Febbraio 2023
+Women@Work, the project to enhance and strengthen women’s talents 6 Settembre 2023

 How can training and guidance strategies be designed to respond even more effectively and timely to the challenges of women in today's labour market?
 We are doing this with Women@Work.

-A new challenge for Piano C began in March with the launch of the European Commission-funded project Women@Work in cooperation with IDEA Alzira and the Catholic University.
+A new challenge for Piano C began in March with the launch of the European Commission-funded project Women@Work in cooperation with IDEA Alzira and the Catholic University – CROSS

 The main goal is to enhance and strengthen women’s talents starting from objective data that bring together the needs of women jobseekers and the demand for increasingly digitalized professions through the implementation of two synergetic actions: